-Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Performance 20% Summative internal assessment 3 (IA3): • Integrated project 35% Summative internal assessment 2 (IA2): • Composition 20% Summative e external ass sessment (EA): 25%
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): Performance 20% Summative internal assessment 3 (IA3): Integrated project 35% Summative internal assessment 2 (IA2): Composition Summative external assessment (EA): 25% Examination

 To succeed in this subject, students should have achieved a C in English and preferably students will have completed Year 9 and Year 10 Music and/or at least Grade 4 in AMEB practical and theory examinations.
 Units of work in music are developmental not discreet.
 Students who choose to study Senior Music would have a distinct advantage if they were to compliment the course by the study of an instrument either through the Instrumental Music Program or private tuition.